 Skip to main content

 One YAML file.
 One workflow.
-Twenty-plus repos in sync.
+Every target repo in sync.

 JacobPEvans/secrets-sync is the distribution layer.
 Doppler holds the source-of-truth values; secrets-sync fans them out to every target repo’s GitHub Actions secrets and variables.
 It is intentionally not a vault: it never stores plaintext at rest and never logs values.